Open Bible Data Home About News OET Key

 BrLXXκαὶ τὰ βύσσινα, καὶ τὰ ὑακίνθινα, καὶ κόκκινα, καὶ τὴν βύσσον, σὺν χρυσῷ καὶ ὑακίνθῳ συγκαθυφασμένα, καὶ θέριστρα κατάκλιτα.

-(kai ta bussina, kai ta huakinthina, kai kokkina, kai taʸn busson, sun ⱪrusōi kai huakinthōi sugkathufasmena, kai theristra kataklita. )
+(kai ta bussina, kai ta huakinthina, kai kokkina, kai taʸn busson, sun ⱪrusōi kai huakinthōi sugkathufasmena, kai theristra kataklita.)

 BrTrand those made of fine linen, and the purple ones, and the scarlet ones, and the fine linen, interwoven with gold and purple, and the light coverings for couches.

-ULTand the fine garments and the undergarments,
+ULTand the mirrors and the linen garments and the turbans and the veils.

-BSBand their mirrors, linen garments, tiaras, and shawls.
+BSBand [their] mirrors, linen garments, tiaras, and shawls.

 WEBBEthe hand mirrors, the fine linen garments, the tiaras, and the shawls.